mesutgdk/mesutgdk/README.md

 - 👋 Hi there!
 I'm Mesut, I'm IOS Developer.
 - 🧨 I’m currently learning Swift
-- 👀 I’m looking to collaborate on Mobile App Projects🔭
+- 👀 I’m looking to collaborate on IOS Projects🔭
 - 📡 How to reach me: mesuttgedik@gmail.com
 <!--
 **mesutgdk/mesutgdk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.